lbryio/lbry-sdk/RUNNING.md

  ./src/lbrycrd-cli stop

-Running lbrynet-console
+### Running lbrynet-console

 If you used the virtualenv instructions above, make sure the virtualenv is still active.
-If not, reactivate it according to the instructions above.
+If not, reactivate it according to the instructions above, under "Installing lbrynet from source"

 In your terminal: